webealin/homelab-blog/content/posts/how-to-start-a-blog-i/index.md

     dir = ':cacheDir/images'
 ```

 Commit and push your changes.
 Then open up the *Actions* tab in your GitHub repository and see your page being deployed!
-Less than a minute later you should be able to open [https://\<your username\>.github.io](https://your_username.github.io) to see your blog in action.
+Less than a minute later, you should be able to open [https://\<your username\>.github.io](https://your_username.github.io) to see your blog in action.

 :tada: **Congratulations** :tada: - You are up and running now!